This post may contain affiliate links, full disclosure here.

 In wet weather, the generator’s electrical energy can electrocute you.
 Water is a good energy conductor.
 It’s easy for it to leak into generator-powered electrical outlets and electronic devices.
 The water may also cause damage to the generator.
 Make sure the generator is only used in completely dry locations.
 For more information about using your generator in wet weather read this.

 When used indoors, the generator exhaust is extremely hazardous to both the user and the generator.
 Suffocation and carbon monoxide poisoning are both possible outcomes for the user.
 The generator exhaust will, at best, cause the room to overheat, making you uncomfortable.

 The excessive heat can even harm the generator itself.
 Heat will be trapped near the generator due to poor ventilation, and excessive temperatures will harm its components.

 How A Portable Generator Exhaust Temperature Feature Works Bottom Line

-Because most generators emit heat from all sides, make sure the area around it is free of combustible materials such as papers or cloth.
+Because most generators emit heat from all sides, make sure the area around them is free of combustible materials such as paper or cloth.